The $K$-theory of assemblers: Abstract Scissors Congruence

 We write $\prod_{x\in X} \C_x$ for the assembler whose underlying category is $\prod \C_x$ and whose topology is the product topology where a family is a covering family exactly when its projection to every coordinate is.
 Then a morphism of assemblers $\D\rto \prod_{x\in X}\C_x$ is just an $X$-tuple of morphisms $\D\rto \C_x$, so this is the categorical product in $\ASB$.

 When restricting to $c\ASB$ the same proof applies. \end{proof}

-We will need one other construction on assemblers. \begin{definition} \lbl{def:CbsD} Let $\C$ be an assembler and $\D$ a sieve in $\C$.
-Then $\C\bs\D$ inherits an assembler structure from $\C$, where a family $\{f_i:A_i \rto A\}_{i\in I}$ in $\C\bs\D$ is defined to be a covering family if there exists a family of morphisms $\{f_j: A_j \rto A\}_{j\in J}$ such that $A_j$ is in $\D$ for all $j\in J$ and such that $\{f_i:A_i \rto A\}_{i\in I\cup J}$ is a covering family in $\C$. \end{definition} In other words, a family in $\C\bs\D$ is a covering family if it can be completed to a covering family in $\C$ by morphisms whose domains are in $\D$.
+We will need one other construction on assemblers. \begin{definition} Let $\C$ be an assembler and $\D$ a sieve in $\C$.
+As a category, we define $\C\bs\D$ to be the full subcategory of $\C$ containing all objects not in $\D^\circ$.
+Then $\C\bs\D$ inherits an assembler structure from $\C$, where a family $\{f_i:A_i \rto A\}_{i\in I}$ in $\C\bs\D$ is defined to be a covering family if there exists a family of morphisms $\{f_j: A_j \rto A\}_{j\in J}$ such that each $A_j$ is in $\D$ for all $j\in J$ and such that $\{f_i:A_i \rto A\}_{i\in I\cup J}$ is a covering family in $\C$. \end{definition} In other words, a family in $\C\bs\D$ is a covering family if it can be completed to a covering family in $\C$ by morphisms whose domains are in $\D$.
 There is a natural morphism of assemblers